D2KLab/frugal-ai-challenge-eurecom/README.md

 As an alternative to light-weight models, we have also tried using SVM from sklearn library instead of MLP.

 # Results
-We train each model on the same 80% of the data and test them on the same 20%
+We train each model on the same 80% of the data and test them on the same 20%.
+Energy and emissions might vary depending on hardware used.

 | Model | Size (M) | Accuracy | F1 macro | MCC average | energy_consumed_wh | emissions_gco2eq | 0_not_relevant | 1_not_happening | 2_not_human | 3_not_bad | 4_solutions_harmful_unnecessary | 5_science_is_unreliable | 6_proponents_biased | 7_fossil_fuels_needed |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |